(Data Protection Declaration)

 1) Information about collection personal data and contact details

-1.1 Personal data is all data with which you can be personally identified.
+1.1 On the following pages, we inform you about the handling of your personal data when using our website.
+Personal data is all data with which you can be personally identified.

 1.2 The controller in charge for data processing on this website within the meaning of the General Data Protection Regulation (GDPR) is Peter Scheuenpflug, Peter Scheuenpflug Manufacturing Co., Ortsstr.
 36, 93354 Biburg, Deutschland, Tel.: 0944497153, E-Mail: firstname.lastname@example.org.
 The controller in charge of the processing of personal data is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data.